-Student Life comprises 11 departments that provide student advocacy, advising, and education.
+Student Life & Belonging comprises a variety of departments that provide student advocacy, community building, and education.
 Student Life units work interdependently with departments across campus to help support students in the accomplishment of their academic goals and provide enriching educational opportunities that complement the degree curriculum.

 Dean of Students Office